By Santi, Head Van Engineer, February 21, 2026

 Lead-acid (flooded/AGM/Gel) vs lithium (LiFePO4) - tradeoffs

 About 90% of our clients choose high roof vans and plan for serious off-grid use with a full solar system for Sprinter van or Transit platforms.
-Because of that, we suggest LiFePO4 for most builds where budget allows.
+Because of that, we suggest LiFePO4 for most overland van builds where budget allows, especially when we’re installing a complete electrical package as part of our custom van conversion services for 4x4 camper rigs.

 How to calculate required battery capacity (Ah) using autonomy and depth-of-discharge